Working to create and deliver high quality spatial audio over headphones

 We are now helping more teams in the BBC to apply binaural sound in their work and scale up our ability to produce these experiences.

 Besides producing content we investigate production techniques and tools for binaural and immersive audio, including evaluating the latest market developments.
 This ensure that the BBC is at the forefront in terms quality and creativity in this area.
-This includes research studies into signal processing fundamentals and perception of immersive audio, as well as working to establish international standards.
+This includes research into signal processing fundamentals and perception of immersive audio, as well as working to establish international standards.
+Such work as recently occurred through the S3A project and collaboration with the University of York's Audio Lab.

 If you're interested in working with us then please get in touch.